IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 | tags          | *text* | Tags containing additional metadata about the console log.     |
 +---------------+--------+----------------------------------------------------------------+

+gpfs-counters
+^^^^^^^^^^^^^

+.. attention:: This section is currently a work in progress.

+.. note:: The CAST team is currently in the process of reviewing the GPFS counter polling process
+    it is likely that this index will be modified in the forseeable future.

+ufm-counters
+^^^^^^^^^^^^

+.. attention:: This section is currently a work in progress.

+.. note:: The CAST team is currently in the process of reviewing the ufm counters being aggregated
+    it is likely that this index will be modified in the forseeable future.

+gpu-counters
+^^^^^^^^^^^^

+.. attention:: This section is currently a work in progress.

+.. note:: The CAST team is currently in the process of reviewing the GPU counters and the process
+    of using DCGM to perform the aggregation operation.

+node-environmental
+^^^^^^^^^^^^^^^^^^

+.. attention:: This section is currently a work in progress.

+.. note:: The CAST team is currently in the process of reviewing the inband aggregation of the node
+    environmental data.

 ..
 Links
 .. _Elasticsearch: https://www.elastic.co/products/elasticsearch